stephenh67/python-resources-2019/README.md

 ### Sample Code

 * [_PythonStdioGames_](https://github.com/asweigart/PythonStdioGames) A collection of text-based games written in Python 3 that only use "standard i/o".
-It's aimed at being easy to copy and understand by beginners.
+By Al Sweigart of inventwithpython.com, it's aimed at being easy to copy and understand by beginners.

 * [_ActiveState Code » Recipes_](http://code.activestate.com/recipes/langs/python/) Popular Python recipes